kevinsslin/GoGoFund-Web/README.md

 ## Getting Started

-Get RAINBOW_PROJECT_ID and create Email to send the information to your customer who buy the product
+Get WALLETCONNECT_PROJECT_ID and create Email to send the information to your customer who buy the product

 1. copy .env.example to .env and fill in with your personal key and account